 🔸 marcel.lehmann+newsletter@gmail.com.

-4. (Optional) Create inbox rules or labels that sort or flag messages automatically.
+🔸 Create inbox rules or labels that flag or file the tagged messages automatically.

 🎉 Result